 Realizing you forgot to report something on your tax return can be a good or bad thing, depending on whether it means you owe more money or the Internal Revenue Service owes you.
 If you forgot to file a 1099-C with your taxes, it's probably the former: You probably owe more in taxes than you originally thought.
 You can fill out a Form 1040X to amend your tax return and pay any additional taxes you owe.

-If you forgot to file a 1099-C with your taxes, you can file an amended return to correct this oversight.
+If you forgot to file a 1099-C with your taxes, you can file an amended return and pay any remaining due taxes to correct this oversight.